 Friday 23rd January at 1.30pm in Culture Lab, Newcastle University

-The Research Centre for Film and Digital Media (RCFDM) at Newcastle University is hosting a half-day symposium on film and visual culture in Northern Ireland, to be followed by the launch of Paula Blair's Old Borders, New Technologies: Reframing Film and Visual Culture in Contemporary Northern Ireland (Peter Lang, 2014).
+A half-day interdisciplinary symposium organized by the Research Centre for Film and Digital Media at Newcastle University.
+It took place in Culture Lab on 23 January 2015 and was rounded off by the launch of Paula Blair’s prize-winning monograph Old Borders, New Technologies: Reframing Film and Visual Culture in Contemporary Northern Ireland (Peter Lang, 2014).

 The China Independent Film Festival (CIFF) is the longest-running and most important independent film festival in China.
 The 10th Anniversary of the CIFF UK Celebration took place between 12 May 2014 and 15 May 2014 in Newcastle and went on tour to Nottingham (16th-18th) and London (16th-17th).
 It was organized by the CIFF and the University of Newcastle in partnership with the University of Nottingham and the China Visual Festival.
 Further information about the festival is available here.